aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 ## Layers

-The `lambda.LayerVersion` class can be used to define Lambda layers and manage granting permissions to other AWS accounts or organizations.
+The `lambda.LayerVersion` class can be used to define Lambda layer versions and manage granting permissions to other AWS accounts or organizations.

 [Example of Lambda Layer usage](test/integ.layer-version.lit.ts)